GAN Chief Financial Officer Transition

 GAN plc ("GAN" or the "Company") a leading B2B supplier of Internet gaming enterprise software-as-a-service solutions to the US land-based casino Industry, today announces the Group's Chief Financial Officer ("CFO") role will relocate from London to GAN's US operations in Las Vegas commencing in Q4 2017 following interim H1 2017 results in September.

-The CFO role transition is in the interests of shareholders to better reflect GAN's continued growth in the North American market.
+The CFO role transition better reflects GAN's continued growth in the North American market.
 This follows the relocation of the CEO's role to Las Vegas in Summer 2015; the relocation of the Chief Information Officer role to Las Vegas in Summer 2016; and the appointment of Las Vegas-resident Mr Seamus McGill as Chairman in April 2017, all of which have proven instrumental in accelerating growth of Simulated Gaming for GAN's thirteen US casino clients coast-to-coast as well as GAN's New Jersey real money Internet casino gaming services delivered to PaddyPower Betfair plc.

 GAN's CFO and Company Secretary Desmond Glass has decided not to transition to the United States at this time in order to pursue UK-based opportunities.